neNasko1/xcppcompiler/README.md

 # CnasCompiler
-A hand-written compiler and interpreter for the cnas programming language.
+A hand-written toy compiler and interpreter for the cnas programming language.